outscale/cluster-api-provider-outscale/docs/deploy.md

 ##  Delete cluster

-You can delete your cluster cluster with:
+This step will delete your cluster cluster with:
 ```
 kubectl delete -f example/cluster-template.yaml
 ```

 ## Delete Cluster API Outscale controller manager

-You can delete the Cluster Api Outscale controller manager with:
+This step will delete the Cluster Api Outscale controller manager with:
 ```
 IMG=my-registry/controller:my-tag make undeploy
 ```